Operation Crusader: Bir el Gubi

-the Eighth Army infantry were left vulnerable because Norrie had been ordered to send the 4th Armoured Brigade east due to the threat to Bardia and Sollum.
+The 11th Indian Brigade infantry had been left vulnerable because Norrie ordered the 4th Armoured Brigade move eastwards due to a threat to Bardia and Sollum.

 On 4 December, the Pavia Division and Trento Division counter-attacked the 70th Infantry Division to contain them within the Tobruk perimeter.
 On 5 December, the 11th Indian Infantry Brigade continued its attritional attack against Point 174.
 As dusk approached, the Afrika Korps and the Ariete Division intervened to relieve the Young Fascist garrison at Point 174 and attacked the 11th Indian Infantry Brigade.
 Crüwell was unaware that the 4th Armoured Brigade, with 126 tanks, was over 20 mi away and withdrew to the west.
 The 11th Indian Brigade had to be withdrawn to be refitted and replaced by the 22nd Guards Brigade.
 The 4th Armoured Brigade made no move to close up to the 22nd Guards Brigade on 6 December but Crüwell hesitated and dark fell.
 By 7 December, the 4th Armoured Brigade had closed up and the Axis opportunity had been lost.
 Neumann-Silkow, the commander of the 15th Panzer Division, was mortally wounded late on 6 December.